 City of Rocks has several clusters of weathered rocks that are great for kids and kids-at-heart to explore and play inside.
 You can also use this as a regional base since there are around 50 campsites to stay at with an on-site shower.

 It is possible to explore Silver City in 1-3 hours.
-Start at the Visitor Center where there is a replica cabin where Billy the Kid used to live, head over the bridge, and explore the downtown.
+Start at the visitor center where there is a replica cabin where Billy the Kid used to live, head over the bridge, and explore the downtown.
 Don’t miss views of Chino Mine when leaving.
-This are also affordable hotels and many stores to stock up on supplies before or after visiting Gila National Monument.
+There are also affordable hotels and many stores to stock up on supplies before or after visiting Gila Cliff Dwellings National Monument.

 Know Before You Go